dentarg/auth0-blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 Template-driven forms yield rather heavy HTML templates, but lighter classes.
 They're advantageous in that they don't add a lot of business logic in the JavaScript.
 However, the manner in which your class can act upon them is more limited when compared with reactive forms.

-{% include tweet_quote.html quote_text="Angular template-driven forms are declarative, and closely resemble forms in AngularJS." %}
+{% include tweet_quote.html quote_text="Angular template-driven forms are declarative and closely resemble forms in AngularJS." %}

 For our simple RSVP form component, a template-driven form is the ideal approach.
 The HTML is more transparent to the developer and we don't have particularly complex validation.
 Our class only needs to manage the necessary form model and submission endpoint depending on whether the user is creating or editing.
 We have one field that reacts to the value of another, which is easily implemented with a method that runs on the input's `change` event.